The Adrian Shankar files, part one: What we know & what we don’t know… yet

 The Adrian Shankar Files, part one, by Scott Oliver.

-In The Adrian Shankar Files, a six-part series, Scott Oliver delves deep into new material about a player who, in May 2011, was fired just 16 days after signing for Worcestershire when it was discovered that his age and the tournaments he claimed to have played in had been fabricated.
+In The Adrian Shankar Files, a seven-part series, Scott Oliver delves deep into new material about a player who, in May 2011, was fired just 16 days after signing for Worcestershire when it was discovered that his age and the tournaments he claimed to have played in had been fabricated.
 We will see in detail how Shankar attempted to land an IPL contract with the help of radical bat brand Mongoose, who saw him as the perfect marketing vehicle in their attempts to crack the Indian market, as well as the methods used to secure his Worcestershire deal.

 Part one is a recap of what we know so far, including mysterious attempts to create websites and edit Wikipedia to support the existence of the Mercantile T20 tournament, a competition which purportedly took place in Sri Lanka and in fact never happened.